 There were some bright spots in Newfoundland and Labrador’s economy.
 The Bell Island mine was exporting large quantities of iron ore to Germany throughout the 1920s, and a new lead and zinc mine at Buchans came into production in 1928.
 Paper exports were also doing well, with mills in Corner Brook and Grand Falls.
 In the 1926-27 fiscal year, the island’s export revenue had almost returned to pre-war levels, due in large part to gains in the forestry and mining sectors.
 Furthermore, the Judicial Committee of the Privy Council settled the Labrador Boundary Dispute in 1927 by granting Newfoundland sovereignty over the northern territory, where untapped natural resources promised future wealth.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 10.13.001), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 10.13.001), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.